gooddata/gooddata-ui-sdk/libs/api-client-tiger/README-DEV.md

 4. run `rush build`

-5. Sometimes you need to add missing exports to `/src/index.ts` and rerun `rush build`
+5. **Note**: Adding missing exports to `/src/index.ts` is obsolete and kept only for backward compatibility.
+For new code, add exports to the appropriate endpoint module in `/src/api-endpoints/{endpoint}/index.ts` instead.
+The main `/src/index.ts` exports are maintained for legacy support but should not be extended.

 ## License